 Activities and Clubs

 Extracurricular activities support the mission of St. Mary's Catholic School.
 Throughout the programs and activities we emphasize participation, skill development, mental flexibility, collaboration, and sportsmanship.
 To participate in extracurricular activities students must maintain a satisfactory academic standing and satisfactory conduct.
-We will be adding Yearbook in the second quarter.
 Some of our activities include:

 The Band Program is provided through Gross High School's Band Department.
 Students have the opportunity to begin the program as 5th graders.
 Individual lessons are provided during the school day.
 During the latter half of the school year, the beginning students will go to Gross High School for a band rehearsal once a week.